utcs356/sp25/_pages/1_socket.md

         * if arg is a number ⇒ value is the name of a collision domain to which eth arg should be attached
         * if arg is not a number, then it must be an option and value the argument
 * Subdirectories: contains the configuration settings for each device
-* `<device_name>.startup` files that describe actions performed by devices when they are started shell script that is executed right after its startup
+* `<device_name>.startup` files that describe actions performed by devices when they are started.

+To deploy virtual network, move to the Kathara lab directory then type `$ kathara lstart`.
+Then the xterm terminal connected to each virtual network device would appear.
+Some useful kathara commands are summarized below:
+**TODO**